cambiotraining/sars-cov-2-genomics/101-setup.md

 mamba create -n nextflow -y nextflow
 ```

-When you want to use _Nextflow_ make sure to activate this software environment by running `conda activate nextflow`.
+When you want to use _Nextflow_ make sure to activate this software environment by running `mamba activate nextflow`.

 Also run the following command to create a configuration file to setup _Nextflow_ correctly (make sure to copy all the code from top to bottom):